 Talented Mr Ripley is full of amazing Italian scenery.
 In Rome Tom Ripley (Matt Damon) went for a walk in the sunset to explore the Roman ruins.

-Freddie Miles (Philip Seymour Hoffman) made an eye-catching entrance in the film, as he drives his car straight into Piazza Navone to interrupt the dinner that Tom Ripley (Matt Damon) is having with Dickie Greenleaf (Jude Law).
+Freddie Miles (Philip Seymour Hoffman) made an eye-catching entrance in the film, as he drives his car straight into Piazza Navone to interrupt the dinner that Ripley is having with Dickie Greenleaf (Jude Law).

 Ripley continues his nefarious scheming, as he’s spying on Meredith Logue (Cate Blanchett) from the Spanish Steps.

-Tom Ripley (Matt Damon) says farewell to Marge Sherwood (Gwyneth Paltrow) and Herbert Greenleaf (James Rebhorn) on the pier opposite Basilica di Santa Maria della Salute.
+Ripley says farewell to Marge Sherwood (Gwyneth Paltrow) and Herbert Greenleaf (James Rebhorn) on the pier opposite Basilica di Santa Maria della Salute.

 Lost in Translation (2003)

 Lost in Translation was a surprise hit from Sofia Coppola.
-The bar at 52nd floor of Park Hyatt is the most well-known location in the film.
-Left picture is Bill Murray as Bob Harris in 2003 and the right is the same spot in 2008.
+The bar at 52nd floor of Park Hyatt is the most well-known location from the film, where Bob Harris (Bill Murray) often can be seen sitting by the bar lamps.

 Charlotte (Scarlett Johansson) goes on a lonely trip from Tokyo to Kyoto by Shinkansen.
 Urban alienation has never been sweeter.

-During the first scene we see Bob (Bill Murray) stare with sleepy eyes as his taxi rolls by the neon billboards of eastern Shinjuku.
+During the first scene we see Bob stare with sleepy eyes as his taxi rolls by the neon billboards of eastern Shinjuku.

 Fellowship of the Ring (2001)

-Mount Victoria in capital Wellington was the place where Elijah Wood (Frodo) and the Hobbits first encountered the Nazgul in the Shire.
+Mount Victoria in the capital Wellington was the place where Frodo (Elijah Wood) and the Hobbits first encountered the Nazgul in the Shire.
 It was the site for the very first shooting of the Lord of the Rings trilogy, catching the press off guard.
 The forest area was also used for the scenes at Weathertop, Dunharrow, Hobbiton Woods and Outer Shire.
 Read more about Lord of the Rings locations in New Zealand.

 The volcano Mount Ngauruhoe on the north island of New Zealand was used as Mount Doom in Mordor.
 However, filming was disallowed due to religious reasons so the crew had to make a digital replica of it.